Filey railway station: History

 The first train ran from Seamer station on 5 October 1846, arriving at 1 pm, with a large celebration and dinner including the presence of George Hudson.
 The regular service began the following day.

 The rail facilities at Filey also included a goods shed, also an Andrew's design, on the opposite side of the level crossing northwest of the station, and a coal depot with sidings to the south east of the station, and a gas works adjacent to it.

 A North Eastern Railway footbridge was added c.
 1870.
 The platforms were extended in 1888 to 364 and 383 ft, then to 390 and 405 ft in 1906, timber platform extensions were also added later, giving a platform length of 480 ft at peak.
 In the 19th century there were also ticket platforms.

 Goods traffic to Filey ceased in 1964, as part of the Beeching reforms.

 In the 1960s one end of the hipped roof was removed along with the ventilated roof lantern, the other end in the 1970s.
 In 1985 the building was given listed building status.
 In 1988 BR sought planning permission to remove the roof entirely but was refused, instead the roof was reconstructed including the hipped ends, at an eventual cost of over £450,000 funded by BR, heritage bodies, and the town and borough councils.

 The section of line northwards to Seamer was reduced to single track as an economy measure in 1983, but that south to Hunmanby is still double.
 The signal box at the north end was closed and removed in 2000, when the entire Bridlington to Seamer section was re-signalled and control of the signals and level crossing passed to the remaining box at the latter station.
 Automatic barriers replaced the old manual wooden crossing gates here as part of this work.

 Facilities

 Although the main buildings remain, the station is unstaffed; Northern installed a new ticket vending machine here in August 2018.
-Waiting rooms are available for use during the day on each platform.
+Waiting rooms are available for use during the day on each platform, alongside a station cafe and taxi office.
 Train running information is provided by telephone and timetable posters.
 There is step-free access to each platform via the level crossing at the north end.

 Services

-Until May 2019, there were nine trains a day in each direction on weekdays, northbound to Scarborough and southwards to Bridlington and Hull, with many of the latter running through to Doncaster and Sheffield.
-Sunday services now operate throughout the year since the December 2009 timetable alterations, with six trains in each direction calling.
+Services from Filey station run northbound to Seamer and Scarborough, and southbound towards Bridlington and Hull, with most services continuing on to Doncaster and Sheffield.
+These services operate hourly on all days of the week.

-Since the summer 2019 timetable was introduced on 20 May, an hourly service now runs from here in both directions all week (including Sundays).
-Weekday & Saturday trains normally terminate at Hull southbound, but on Sundays these run through to Sheffield (this will also apply throughout the week from the December 2019 timetable change).